The Exception: Release

 In October 2016, A24 and DirecTV Cinema acquired U.S distribution rights to the film.
 The film was released on 2 June 2017.
 The film was the closing-night selection of the 2017 Newport Beach Film Festival, where Lily James' performance was referred to as "a true breakout" by Festival co-founder and chief executive officer Gregg Schwenk.
 It was released on DVD and Blu-ray in the U.S. by Lionsgate on 8 August 2017.

+Reception

 Critical response

-Review aggregation website Rotten Tomatoes reports an approval rating of 73% based on 60 reviews, with an average rating of 6.2/10.
+Review aggregation website Rotten Tomatoes reports an approval rating of 75% based on 63 reviews, with an average rating of 6.2/10.
 The site's critical consensus reads, "The Exception (The Kaiser's Last Kiss) elegantly blends well-dressed period romance and war drama into a solidly crafted story further elevated by Christopher Plummer's excellent work and the efforts of a talented supporting cast."
 Metacritic gives the film a score of 60 out of 100, based on reviews from 15 critics, indicating "mixed or average reviews".